g1eng/sdatch/README.md

 # Special Thanks

 [D3](https://github.com/d3/d3) is excellent library by [Mike Bostock](https://github.com/mbostock).
 This library is perfectly depends on his works.
 Thanks a lot Mr. Bostock and D3 contributors!!

-[D3](https://github.com/d3/d3) and its module is licensed under ISC.
-If you use this library, please include both of D3's [ISC license](https://github.com/d3/d3/blob/main/LICENSE) and the license of [this project](https://github.com/g1eng/sdatch/blob/master/LICENSE).
+# License

+Sdatch is licensed under [MIT](LICENSE).
-If you copy and redistribute bundled library in `dist`, don't forget also to copy [its license](dist/sdatch.licenses.txt).
+If you copy and redistribute bundled library in `dist`, don't forget also to copy [licenses](dist/sdatch.licenses.txt) for its dependencies.